-This breed is thought to have originated in the Labrador, Newfoundland area on the east coast of Canada.
+This breed is thought to have originated in the geographical area called Labrador, the Newfoundland area on the east coast of Canada.

 About Labrador retrievers